Donders-Institute/hpc-utility/docs/usage.rst

 Example: get job's trace log
 ****************************

-Assuming a job with ID ``1234567``, the job trace log can be obtained from the Torque server via the following command:
+Assuming a job with ID ``1234567``, the job trace log (in the last 3 days) can be obtained from the Torque server via the following command:

 .. code:: bash